English Literature Teachers

 Step 1: Earn a Bachelor's Degree

 As we said earlier, an English literature teacher needs a bachelor's degree in English or a related major to teach at the middle or secondary level.
-At some schools, students can enroll in an undergraduate English bachelor's program with a concentration in teacher certification.
+At some schools, students can enroll in an undergraduate English program with a concentration in teacher education.

 Bachelor's degree programs in English emphasize the cultural, historical and social relevance of literature and commonly include intensive writing and rhetoric courses.
 Teacher education classes cover topics in child and adolescent development, language acquisition and development, literacy, group supervision and lesson preparation.
 While enrolled in a teacher education program, a prospective English literature teacher must complete a student teaching internship at a local school.